l0wigh/FKey/README.md

 The layout isn't totally like the AZERTY one, but it's the closest I got, just open the HomeKeyPlugIns file to see what changes are made.
 # Installation

-Here is a set of commands that should allow you to install GKey:
+Here is a set of commands that should allow you to install FKey:

     Cd("T:");
     #include "Setup.HC.Z";